 Gill Marcus, who never married, was born in Johannesburg in 1949.
 Her grandparents were from Lithuania but her parents, Molly and Nathan, were born in South Africa.
 Both her parents were members of the South African Communist Party and from an early age Gill was made aware of the iniquities of apartheid; the Marcus home, open to people across the color line, was very different from that of the average white South African household.

-She enrolled for a Bachelor of Commerce degree at the University of the Witwatersrand in Johannesburg but did not become involved in student politics “because it didn’t seem like it could achieve anything.”
-Her studies were interrupted when she left South Africa for London in 1969 together with her parents, two sisters and a brother but she completed her degree by correspondence with the University of South Africa.
+Marcus enrolled for a Bachelor of Commerce degree at the University of the Witwatersrand in Johannesburg but did not become involved in student politics “because it didn’t seem like it could achieve anything.”
+Her studies were interrupted when she left South Africa for London in 1969 together with her parents, two sisters, and a brother, but she completed her degree by correspondence with the University of South Africa.

 In London Gill ran the family salad bar in Knightsbridge.
 She joined the Communist Party and the African National Congress (ANC) and worked for the latter’s information-gathering department, becoming deputy secretary for information and, for fifteen years, editor of a news bulletin covering events in South Africa.
 Agents of the South African government were active in London, engaging in hit squad activities and acts of sabotage that included the bombing of the ANC offices in London.

-She was elected to Parliament in the April 1994 election.
-After twenty-five years in communication and information, Gill wanted to do something different, something more practical in the area of delivery.
+Marcus was elected to Parliament in the April 1994 election.
+After twenty-five years in communication and information, she wanted to do something different, something more practical in the area of delivery.
 Moving from the political to the economic arena, she became chairperson of the Joint Standing Committee on Finance in the National Assembly.
-Under her leadership, the Committee developed a reputation for accessibility, transparency and fearlessness in criticizing departmental and individual inefficiency.
+Under her leadership, the Committee developed a reputation for accessibility, transparency, and fearlessness in criticizing departmental and individual inefficiency.

-Having proved herself in the erstwhile male province of finance, she became Deputy Finance Minister in 1996 and then Deputy Governor of the South African Reserve Bank in 1999.
-Her success in this area in a very male-oriented society was significant in terms of striking a blow for gender equality in the early years of democracy in South Africa.
+Having proved herself in the erstwhile male arena of finance, Marcus became Deputy Finance Minister in 1996 and then Deputy Governor of the South African Reserve Bank in 1999.
+Her success in this area in a very male-oriented society was significant in promoting gender equality in the early years of democracy in South Africa.
 Although committed to the principle of gender equality, without any taint of tokenism, she is not an overt activist in the field.